D9O/crossy/crossy/README.md

 In the yaml block **FON1** above, the line **args_tiein: get_phones** ties the yaml signature to the command line argument **--get_phones**.
 I.e., if the user adds the --get_phones flag to their search, then the yaml signature will execute and the regex will be searched.
 If the --get_phones flag is not included, then this yaml signature will not be searched.

-If you add a new yaml pattern search, you must tie it to a command line argument, or the yaml signature will never get searched.
+If you add a new yaml pattern search, you must tie it to a command line argument, or the yaml signature will never be searched for.
 If in doubt, just use the following:

       args_tiein: get_misc